a-mhamdi/disk_and_beam/README.md

-# disk_and_beam
+# Fuzzy Control Of An Articulated System

-Fuzzy control of an articulated system.
+The present project is inspired by the following reference: [https://github.com/hugomarquez/ball_and_beam](https://github.com/hugomarquez/ball_and_beam)